РОССИЯ ROSSIJA | RUSSIA |

 of the north wing of the castle were demolished to make room for a new court of justice building.

-The monument for Emperor Wilhelm I [right] was unveiled on 4 September 1894 in the presence of his grand-son,
+The monument for Emperor Wilhelm I [near left, no. 1023] was unveiled on 4 September 1894 in the presence of his grand-son,

 Emperor Wilhelm II.
 The monument is one of the best-known works of the sculptor Friedrich Reusch.
 The metal sculpture had a height of 5 metres